caiks/WBOT02/README.md

 ![contour005_090_scale3_minent_representation](images/contour005_090_scale3_minent_representation.png)

-However, we have shown that *2-level models* have more convolved than *1-level models*, i.e. nearby points in the image are nearby in the *model*.
+We have, however, shown that *2-level models* are more convolved than *1-level models*, i.e. nearby points in the image tend to be nearby in the *model*.
 The reason is that the whole frame is *modelled* locally then globally so that the set of *underlying variables* covers a large part of the *substrate*.
 For example, this is the position map for paths of length 9 or more for 1-*level* *model* 61 -

 ![contour005_061_minent_over9_show_image_position](images/contour005_061_minent_over9_show_image_position.png)

 We can see that the *slices* that are near each other in the image are sometimes far apart in the *model*.
-Compare much greater degreee of convolution in 2-*level* *model* 90 (showing paths of length 12 or more) -
+Compare the less kaleidoscopic position map for 2-*level* *model* 90 (showing paths of length 12 or more) demonstrating a higher greater degreee of convolution -

 ![contour005_090_scale3_minent_21_over12_show_image_position](images/contour005_090_scale3_minent_21_over12_show_image_position.png)

 Although the convolution is greater for *2-level models*, we can still see boundaries where there are large jumps within the *model* for small changes in position in the image.
-So searching a *slice* topology, golf style, for the best guess for the next high *likelihood* *event* might easily miss important *slices*.
+So searching a *slice* topology in a sequence of decreasing jumps, golf style, for the best guess for the next high *likelihood* *event* might easily miss important *slices*.
 We have instead used scanning and filtering for the top *likelihoods*.
-These methods have increased growth and lowered multipliers to create larger *models* with long mean *slice* lengths.
+These methods have increased growth and lowered multipliers to create larger *models* with long mean *slice* paths.
 Scanning also seems to allow us to track slow moving objects in real time.

 Higher *level models* also require less memory to encode *events* (of the order of the square root of the *substrate* *dimension*) and so we can have more *history* for the given computation limits.